oeN/liquid-template/README.md

 With this plugin, you can write your templates using [LiquidJS](https://liquidjs.com/) tags

+## Disclaimer

+This plugin is still under heavy development, so it's not optimized yet and has basic features.

 ## Examples

 This means that you can create a template made from smaller ones, for example (assuming that your templates folder is `templates`):